A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Observational sample from OGLE

+We use the empirical period-luminosity-colour (PLC) relation for CBs from \citet{pawlak2016_plc}, to calculate the period of the widest O-type CBs.
+For an O4V-type MS CB, this is $\sim3$\,days.
+We note that there is significant scatter in this relation, therefore, this is only a rough estimate of the upper period limit for massive CBs.

-The binaries in the OGLE database are visually classified by their light curves into four categories, based on their shapes and eclipse depths (when visible).
-The categories are: \textit{EW}- smooth sinusoidal light curves with barely visible distinction between the eclipse and out-of-eclipse phase, with both eclipses having identical or very similar depths and expected to belong to contact binaries, as they are assumed to have components in thermal equilibrium, \textrm{EB}- light curves with barely-visible eclipses of different depths and sharp minima, \textrm{EA}- light curves with flat-bottomed minima and clearer distinction between the eclipse and out-of eclipse phase and, \textrm{ELL}- smooth sinusoidal light curves without eclipses where only the ellipsoidal modulation is visible, whose intrinsic binary configuration is difficult to pin down.
-As the eclipse depths are expected to be approximately proportional to the temperatures of the individual stars, EW light curves are expected to belong to contact binaries as they are assumed to have components in thermal equilibrium, EB to semi-detached (mass-transferring) binaries and EA to detached binaries.
+Light curves are conventionally classified as: \textit{EW}- smooth sinusoidal light curves with both eclipses having equal or very similar depths, \textrm{EB}- light curves with barely-visible distinction between the eclipse and out-of-eclipse phase but unequal depths, \textrm{EA}- light curves with flat-bottomed minima and a clearer distinction between the eclipse and out-of eclipse phase and, \textrm{ELL} — smooth, sinusoidal light curves without eclipses, where only ellipsoidal modulation is visible.
+These typically arise from binaries viewed at low inclinations, making their intrinsic geometric configurations highly uncertain.
+Examples of EW, EB and ELL light curves from the OGLE database are shown in Fig.~\ref{OGLE_lc}.

+In the OGLE database, however, light curves are not classified following these conventions.
+They were visually classified into three types: contact (C), non-contact (NC), and ellipsoidal (ELL), within our period range of interest.
+The label `C' indicates systems with EW light curves-- however, since these light curves were classified by eye, they were prone to errors.
+We therefore discard the OGLE labels, and systematically select binaries with light curves suited for our study.

+Our primary assumption for selecting contact systems is that they are main-sequence binaries with EW-type light curves, wherein nearly-equal eclipse depths imply nearly equal-temperature components.
+This is because the eclipse-depth ratio is proportional to the fourth power of the temperature ratio of its components, $(T_2/T_1)^{4}$, or alternatively, their relative eclipse depth, $f_{\Delta A}\propto (T_2/T_1)^{4}$.
+We define the relative eclipse depth as, $f_{\Delta A} = \displaystyle \frac{(A_2 - A_1)}{((A_1+A_2)/2)}$, where $A_1$ and $A_2$ represent the difference between the magnitude of the binary at maximum brightness, and the primary and secondary eclipse minima, respectively.
+Thus for the strict definition of EW light curves, $f_{\Delta A}\sim0$.
+However, since there are spectroscopic CBs reported with $(T_2/T_1)$ slightly away from 1, we relax this requirement for strictly equal minima and include systems whose light curves show a nominal difference in eclipse depths, viz., with $f_{\Delta A}\leq0.1$.
+Within this constraint on eclipse depths, the radii ratio can be reasonably neglected.